Lattice Lattice

 └── sealed envelope, only Mum can open ──┘

 Each hop is a separate Bluetooth or Wi-Fi connection.
-The envelope is encrypted so that only the recipient — your mum, in this example — has the key to open it.
-The strangers in between forward it without knowing the contents or even who it is for.
+The envelope is encrypted so that only the recipient has the key to open it, your mum in this example.
+The strangers in between forward it without knowing the contents or even who it's for.

 3. Why nobody else can read it.